 “We’re inspired by manufacturers who want to realize their greatest potential by rethinking their ingredient approach,” said Frank Schuck, grocery merchandiser at PCC Community Markets.

 Steven Ramirez-Araujo, second-generation owner of Alberto’s Churros, said PCC’s merchandising team provided guidance on ingredient sourcing.
-His parents Alberto and Elsa Araujo founded the business in Seattle’s University District in 1987.
+His parents, Alberto and Elsa Araujo, founded the business in 1987 in Seattle’s University District.

 Regional expansion through distribution partnership

-Alberto’s Churros will soon appear in frozen dessert sections at Harbor Greens, H&L Produce, Leschi Market, Hilltop Red Apple, West Seattle Thriftway, Central Co-op Seattle and Town & Country through the Specialty Frozen Food Distributors partnership.
+Through the Specialty Frozen Food Distributors partnership, Alberto’s Churros soon also will appear in frozen dessert sections at Harbor Greens, H&L Produce, Leschi Market, Hilltop Red Apple, West Seattle Thriftway, Central Co-op Seattle and Town & Country

 [RELATED: PCC To Open Small Format Corner Market In Seattle]